What is Mate?

 Among the flavoured ones, the most popular brand is CBSe.

 There are also many things to say about the type of mate (gourd/cup).
 The original, most common, and most recommended material is Calabaza (pumpkin).
 Most of them are finished with an aluminium ring on top.
 You can buy them online in all sizes.

 As we mentioned above, bear in mind that the bigger the mate (and hence the more yerba), the stronger the infusion.

-The type of bombilla/straw can also influence your mate experience.
-Is not about the taste, and is not as important as the yerba and preparation.
-But a bombilla that “gets stuck” easily can cause troubles while you sip.
+The type of bombilla/straw can also influence your mate’s experience.
+Is not about the taste, and it is not as important as the yerba and preparation.
+But a bombilla that “gets stuck” easily can cause trouble while you sip.
 A good one should give you a good flow of the infusion.

 I can recommend the ones like the picture above.
-In particular, the ones with spring are easier to clean and more difficult to get stuck.
+In particular, the ones with springs are easier to clean and more difficult to get stuck.
 You can also buy cleaning brushes if needed.

 Types of Termos (flask)

 There is also a variety of termos/thermo (or flasks) where you can keep and transport your hot water, and which you will use to pour.